 With more than 26 years of experience in the manufacturing and retailing industries, M. Susan Chambers serves as the executive vice president of the Global People Division for Wal-Mart Stores, Inc. (Walmart).
 She is responsible for managing, attracting and retaining the nation's largest private workforce.

 Susan worked for 14 years with Hallmark Cards, Inc., where she was the director of applications development before joining Walmart in 1999.
 She trained for six months in the field as a store and club manager before advancing to senior positions across multiple corporate functions, starting in the information systems division.
 There she served as a vice president for applications and development merchandising and then as senior vice president of risk management and benefits.
 She was promoted to the role of executive vice president of risk management and benefits administration, with additional responsibilities for global security and aviation.
 In 2006, Susan was promoted to her current position as executive vice president of the Global People Division.
-She reports directly to President and CEO Mike Duke.
+She reports directly to President and CEO Doug McMillon.

 Today, Susan oversees compensation, recruiting, development and retention initiatives, as well as benefits and communications for more than 2 million Walmart associates worldwide.
 Additionally, her responsibilities include human resource technology, culture, and regulatory issues.
 She is also responsible for Walmart's Global Diversity Office.
 Five years in a row she was named to Fortune magazine's list of the "50 Most Powerful Women in Business."